 The Challenge

-Since the creation of the Global Fund over 20 years ago, our partnership has achieved what was once considered impossible.
+After more than two decades of progress, a future free of AIDS is within reach.
 Efforts by communities, governments, civil society, the private sector and global health partners have resulted in extraordinary progress in the fight against HIV.
-Globally, new HIV infections have declined by 39%, from 2.1 million in 2010 to 1.3 million in 20231.
+Globally, new HIV infections have declined by 40%, from 2.1 million in 2010 to 1.3 million in 2024.

-Adolescent girls and young women (aged 15-24 years) are still at high risk of HIV in East and Southern Africa.
-Despite improvements over the past decade, they are more than twice as likely to acquire HIV as adolescent boys and young men.
-In 2023, adolescent girls and young women accounted for 17% of new infections globally.
-In regions outside of sub-Saharan Africa, over 73% of new infections in 2023 occurred among men and boys.
+Adolescent girls and young women (aged 15-24 years) continue to be at high risk of HIV infection in East and Southern Africa and are much more likely to acquire HIV compared to adolescent boys and young men.

 HIV and AIDS by the Numbers